Peakboard/peakboard-templates.github.io/_templates/Script-Example-Interactive-Screen-Change/en.md

 ---
 layout: article
-title: Script Example for an Interactive Screen Change
+title: script example for an interactive screen change
 description:
   - In this template we will show you how to switch back and forth between several screens with the help of buttons.
 lang: en